-With serverless, a product goes online much faster as it decreases friction of the server-side hustle.
-Yes, programming for serverless requires developers to have slightly different mindset and get used to new programming paradigm.
+With serverless, a product goes online much faster as it decreases the friction of the server-side hustle.
+Yes, programming for serverless requires developers to have a slightly different mindset and get used to a new programming paradigm.
 However, afterward, everything becomes so smooth that it is often difficult to go back to the traditional server-based development.

 What are the Disadvantages of Serverless?